Joseph Cole, Ph.D. — Co-founder & CEO, Rose City Robotics

 March 2012 – February 2017

-• Designed algorithms in Matlab for the UVision and SEMVision platforms — microscopes for wafer inspection and defect review deployed in Intel fabs and other semiconductor manufacturing facilities
+• Designed algorithms in Matlab for the UVision and SEMVision platforms — microscopes for wafer inspection and defect review deployed in Intel fabs

 • Designed image enhancement backlight algorithm on a short loop to secure $6M in SEMVision tool sales